AndrewEC/SteganographyApp/README.markdown

 Important Arguments
 ---
 ```
-Arguments must be specified with and = sign and no spaces.
+Arguments must be specified as <argument_name>space<argument_value>.

 Example arguments for encoding a file to a set of images:
-    dotnet .\\SteganographApp =-action=encode --images=001.png,002.png --input=FileToEncode.zip --password=Pass1234 --compress=true
+    dotnet .\\SteganographApp --action encode --images 001.png,002.png --input FileToEncode.zip --password Pass1234 --compress true

 Example arguments for decoding data from a set of images to an output file.
-    dotnet .\\SteganpgraphyApp --action=decode --images=001.png,002.png --output=DecodedOutputFile.zip --password=Pass1234 --compress=true
+    dotnet .\\SteganpgraphyApp --action decode --images 001.png,002.png --output DecodedOutputFile.zip --password Pass1234 --compress true

---action :: Specifies whether to 'encode' a file to a set of images or 'decode' a set of images to a file.
+--action | a :: Specifies whether to 'encode' a file to a set of images or 'decode' a set of images to a file.
     Value must be either 'encode', 'decode', or 'clean'.
     Clean specifies that all LSBs in the set of images will be overwritten with garbage values.

     When used with the Calculator this value can be 'calculate-encrypted-size' or 'calculate-storage-space'.

---input :: The path to the file to encode if 'encode' was specified in the action argument.
+--input | -in :: The path to the file to encode if 'encode' was specified in the action argument.

---output :: The path to the output file when 'decode' was specified in the action argument.
+--output | -o :: The path to the output file when 'decode' was specified in the action argument.

---images :: A comma delimited list of paths to images to be either encoded or decoded
+--images | -im :: A comma delimited list of paths to images to be either encoded or decoded
     The order of the images affects the encoding and decoding results.
     This parameter will also accept a regular expression to fine images.
     A regex value will appear in the format [r]<regex><directory>
-    Example: --images=[r]<^.*\\.(png)><.> looks for all png files in the current directory.
+    Example: --images [r]<^.*\\.(png)><.> looks for all png files in the current directory.

---passsword :: The password to encrypt the input file when 'encode' was specified in the action argument.
+--passsword | -p :: The password to encrypt the input file when 'encode' was specified in the action argument.
     Enter ? as the password to input the real password in interactive mode.

---compress :: Specifies whether or not to compress/decompress the encoded/decoded content.
+--compress | -c :: Specifies whether or not to compress/decompress the encoded/decoded content.
-    Value must be either 'true' or 'false'.
+    No value is required for this argument.
+When provided it will always be true otherwise it will be false.

---chunkSize :: Specifies the number of bytes to read in each read, encode, and store operation.
+--chunkSize | -cs :: Specifies the number of bytes to read in each read, encode, and store operation.
     Value needs to be a positive whole number.
     Larger numbers can quicken the process of encoding larger files.

---randomSeed :: Randomizes the order in which bytes will be written from input file to image.
+--randomSeed | -rs:: Randomizes the order in which bytes will be written from input file to image.
     Enter ? as the randomSeed to input the real randomSeed in interactive mode.
 ```